By Robert C. Wilke, MD, FACS

 Another technique for breast enlargement that has gotten some recent media attention is fat transfer.
 This has been described as a “new” technique, but in fact, fat transfer was first performed to augment breasts decades ago, prior to the standard use of synthetic implants.
 These techniques were unreliable and frequently unsuccessful, and were, for the most part, abandoned once implants became available.
 There has been renewed interest in fat transfer in recent years, spurred by newer fat injection techniques producing success in facial procedures.
 One crucial difference, however, is that it takes relatively small volumes of fat, usually several cc’s, to augment a patient’s cheeks or lips, while it may take one hundred times that amount to augment the breasts.
 It is much less likely that the larger volume of transplanted fat necessary to augment a breast will survive in its new location, and this can result in failure and complications.
 Fat transfer may be useful for limited breast refinements, especially in reconstructive breast surgery, however significant breast enlargement may be an elusive goal.

 Breast augmentation can produce beautiful results that can lead to improvement in a patient’s confidence and self-esteem.
-In order to get excellent results and minimize risks and complications, it is important to consult with an experienced, board-certified Plastic Surgeon.
+In order to get excellent results and minimize risks and complications, it is important to consult with an experienced, board-certified or board-eligible Plastic Surgeon.